Deploy demo app

 - Uncloud CLI installed on your local machine

-- A Ubuntu or Debian server with public IP address and SSH access (as
+- A Ubuntu or Debian server with public IP address and SSH access using a private key (as

 root